shawkyelshalawy/4sal-reward/readme.md

 - **Users** earn points by purchasing credit packages.
 - **Products** can be redeemed using points if the user has enough balance.
 - **Categories** organize products and are used for AI recommendations.
-- **Admins** can create credit packages and products, and manage offer statuses.
+- **Admins** can create, update, and list credit packages and products, and manage offer statuses.
-- **AI Recommendation**: The system uses an LLM (Large Language Model) to suggest the best product category and point range for a user, based on their current point balance and available categories.(In progress)
+- **AI Recommendation**: The system uses an LLM (Large Language Model) to suggest the best product category and point range for a user, based on their current point balance and available categories.

 ---